klaidliadon/umbrella-content/en/incident-response/sexual-assault/beginner/s_precautions.md

 ## Accommodation

-*	Choose a hotel with security guards whenever possible
+*	Choose a hotel with security guards whenever possible;
-* 	avoid rooms with accessible windows or balconies.
+* 	avoid rooms with accessible windows or balconies;
-*  Use all locks on hotel doors
+*  Use all locks on hotel doors;
 *  consider using your own lock and doorknob alarm.

 ## Avoid risk

 * Avoid staying in remote areas without a trusted companion;
 *	Avoid unofficial taxis or taxis with multiple strangers;
 *	Avoid using elevators or corridors where you would be alone with strangers;
 *	Avoid eating out alone, unless you are sure of the setting;
 * Avoid spending long periods alone with men you don't trust.